-A white powder once called a designer drug due to its high cost, cocaine is now a substance commonly used across all populations.
-Some people snort the powder.
+Once called a designer drug due to its high cost, cocaine is now a substance commonly used across all populations.
+Some people snort it as powder.
 Others dissolve it in water and inject it with a needle.
-Still others combine it with various substances to create small rocks of crack, so called because of the crackling sound they make when heated.
+Still others combine it with various substances to create small rocks of crack, a substance named after the crackling sound it makes when heated.

 - Other substances in the person’s system

-- The existence of underlying mental health symptoms
+- The existence of underlying physical or mental health symptoms

-Depending upon these variables, cocaine can make the user act friendly, very engaged in conversation and overwhelmingly energized – or it can make them irritable, hostile, restless and unable to interact with others.
+Depending upon these variables, cocaine can make the user act friendly, very engaged in conversation and overwhelmingly energized – or it can make that person irritable, hostile, restless and unable to interact with others.

 Are you not sure if your loved one is high or just having an exceptionally bad – or good – day?
 Cocaine produces intense and rapid mood swings in a brief period of time that are difficult to explain away.